MirjamC/xml-workshop/_sources/1_introduction_python.md

 print_me = "I was printed with the print function" print(print_me)
 ```
-As you can see prints the contents of the variable to the output cell.
+As you can see, this prints the contents of the variable to the output cell.

 However, using Jupyter Notebooks there is also another way to create output.
 You have seen, and used, this before.
 The last line of a cell will always create output, if there is any output to create.